shezin888/Mask-detector/readme.md

-# Mask detector using tensorflow keras
+# Mask detection using tensorflow keras

 Predicting whether a person is wearing a mask or not using the intelligent tensorflow library.